 In your e-commerce store, you can use the endowment effect to your advantage by offering your customers free gifts that are tied to a purchase.
 Your customers will feel like they already own the gift, making them more likely to follow through with a purchase.

-Take this offer from Ulta Beauty, for example.
-Here a prospective customer need spend only $40 to get a free gift that appears to be relatively valuable.
+Take this offer from Herbivore, Friendbuy customer and all natural skincare brand, for example.
+Here a prospective customer needs to spend only $37 more to get a free gift that appears to be relatively valuable.

-If you only have $25 in your cart, how much more likely are you to spend to keep that free gift?
+If you already have $88 in your cart, how much more likely are you to spend to keep that free gift?